Validation means that you understand where the other person is coming from, even if you disagree with what they say or do (Rather & Miller, 2015).

 Validation has the power and potential to reduce misunderstandings and result in a more productive, less confrontational conversation, where unnecessarily harsh criticism is reduced or avoided altogether.

 We have many worksheets that will help you improve understanding, empathy, communication, and emotional awareness.

-Try out the following with your clients and work on your (and their) validation techniques:
+Try out the following free resources with your clients and work on your (and their) validation techniques:

 - 17 Positive Communication Exercises

 If you’re looking for more science-based ways to help others communicate better, this collection contains 17 validated positive communication tools for practitioners.
 Use them to help others improve their communication skills and form deeper and more positive relationships.